 Recommended for Free Things to Do because: It's a short walk - a continuation of the free walking tours of Old Montreal and a good place to view free fireworks.

 Sherel's expert tip: This ferries that operate from Old Port generally run from May to October.
 As parking is pricey, it's best to use public transportation.

 Angrignon Park sits on a 97-hectare of land in the west end of Montreal.
 Angrignon is the last stop westward on the Metro's green line.
 To get to Angrignon Park get out of the Metro and start walking.
 Angrignon Park is a tranquil stretch of green space with a long pond in the middle.
 The park has six miles of walking trails and seven miles of cross-country skiing trails, and is home to a large community garden area with more than a hundred plots.
 There are picnic tables along des Trinitaires.
 The heart of the park was re-landscaped in 2000 and the overall impression that of an idyllic refuge from the stresses of the city.

 The highlight of Little Italy (Petite Italie) in the north end of Montreal is undoubtedly the Jean Talon Market.
 Since 1934 the Jean Talon market has been supplying Montreal with fresh Quebec products and specialty items from around the world.
-The Jean talon market is open everyday, year round with fine herbs available throughout the year.
+The Jean talon market is open everyday, year round with the exception of December 25, December 26, January 1 and January 2nd.
+Fine herbs aee available throughout the year.
 Not only will visitors find a wide variety of produce, (including pesticide free items) flowers, fish, meat and specialty ice cream for sale, the area is also a great destination for lunch.
 Delicious barbecued lamb, pork and chicken sandwiches as well as bison on a stick are all available for a few dollars.